graterollin/CAP5610_ML/README.md

 Contains the output of the most accurate model from Q2 Part 1: the Random Forest Classifier

 ## submission_improved.csv
-Contains the outpuit of the most accurate model from Q2 Part 2: the Random Forest Classifier
+Contains the output of the most accurate model from Q2 Part 2: the Random Forest Classifier